LaMP Studio Composition Room

 In the early 90s the studio expanded in Rickmansworth (SE England), with facilities to layer sounds and make orchestral music.

 The studio moved to Hackney and thence to Barnet, North London, with bigger, faster computers.
 An interest in and love of older analogue synthesizers from the 1970s endured.

 In 2013 the studio re-located to France, in an abandoned nursery school East of La Rochelle in South Vendée.
 The building dated from 1906, with a high-ceilinged classsroom, an oak floor and a warm acoustic, described by one visiting oboist as “a very nice atmosphere”.

 A side room was adapted to become the composition cockpit.
-A 32-channel, British-designed Soundcraft DC2000 analogue mixing desk with flying faders was acquired, restored and installed for rich music mixes.
+A 32-channel, British-designed Soundcraft DC2000 analogue mixing desk with flying faders was restored in Germany and installed for rich music mixes.

-Today, tracks are recorded through two x Focusrite ISA428s or valve Ferrograph pre-amplifiers, for a glowing sound.
-The studio includes a growing collection of high-quality vintage microphones including makes such as Oktava and Reslo.
+Today, tracks are recorded through two x Focusrite ISA428s or vintage valve Ferrograph pre-amps, for a glowing sound.
+There is a growing collection of high-quality vintage microphones including makes such as Oktava, Røde, Reslo and STC.

-A ‘best friend’ in the studio is a 1930s’ small, restored, art deco, Gaveau upright cabinet piano from 1936.
+A friend in the studio is a restored, art deco, Gaveau upright cabinet piano from 1936.